charak7/ramp-fitness-planner/README.md

 ### Common Issues

 1. **API Key Errors**
-   - Ensure your DeepSeek API key is correct
+   - Ensure your OpenRouter API key is correct
    - Check that the `.env` file is in the root directory

 2. **Port Conflicts**